-A good microscope is an essential tool when setting micro pavé.
+A good microscope is an essential tool when setting a micro pavé.
 Other magnifiers or head-worn visors do not allow a setter the ability to see his work well.
 Even the types used in micro-surgery are not good enough for this work.
 They tend to be too heavy for the extended periods of time that a micro pavé setter must keep his head still, and the field of view is rather small at high magnifications.

-Setters that attempt to set micro pavé without a microscope usually fail or produce unappealing results that can look like a freshly plowed field with stones sunk randomly between cuts and clumps of metal bead.
+Setters that attempt to set a micro pavé without a microscope usually fail or produce unappealing results that can look like a freshly plowed field with stones sunk randomly between cuts and clumps of the metal bead.
 Finally, poorly cut stones can cause the surface to look bumpy and uneven.
 Dark nailhead (a stone with a very deep pavilion) stones create an appearance of a missing stone and shallow "fisheye" stones look hazy or broken.
-When a jeweler uses a mix of odd cuts, the result is always disappointing to say the least.
+When a jeweler uses a mix of odd cuts, the result is always disappointing, to say the least.

 It is rare to find someone with the talent and patience required to produce a smooth, evenly spaced surface that feels silky yet is durable.

 The very best diamonds to use in micro pavé are “single cut” diamonds because they have far fewer facets (17 facets) .
 Larger facets on a single cut diamond are proportionally bigger and tend to return distinct flashes of light.
-High quality single cuts are mainly used in expensive watches to decorate the dials and mark the hours.
+High-quality single cuts are mainly used inexpensive watches to decorate the dials and mark the hours.
 But single cuts are very scarce, not to mention expensive, with the luxury watch industry consuming almost all of the production.

 We use single cut diamonds only for the most exclusive pieces or when a customer specifically requests them.
 Sometimes it takes weeks for certain sizes of single cuts to be delivered from Europe.
 From an artist’s point of view, it is definitely worth the money and effort to go with single cuts instead of full cuts.
 Most retailers would rather impress their customers with the tale of how each tiny stone has all 58 facets just like the larger ones.
 (This is because the majority of them are simply ignorant on the issue or must go out of their way to obtain single cuts).